What are the guidelines for proper employee records retention in the Philippines?

 The Philippines has a system of government-mandated contributions, including the Social Security System (SSS) and the Philippine Health Insurance Corporation (PhilHealth).
 Employers need to maintain records related to these contributions, including proof of remittance and acknowledgment receipts.
 This is in compliance with government regulations and to address any discrepancies that may arise in the future.

 Philippine law acknowledges the use of electronic records for record-keeping alongside traditional paper records.
 Electronic records are considered valid and enforceable, provided they are securely stored and can be reproduced as needed.
-Employers using electronic storage systems must guarantee the records’ protection against unauthorized access.
+Employers using electronic storage systems must guarantee the protection of the records against unauthorized access.
 Moreover, they need to ensure that these documents can be readily retrieved for government audits or employee requests.

 Employees have the right to request access to their own records, including personal data, payroll records, and employment contracts.
 Employers must provide access to these types of records upon the request of their workers.
 This is in line with the Data Privacy Act of 2012, which grants individuals the right to access their personal data and request corrections if necessary.